jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 - return true or false of each special cases e.g 21+3 and perfect number

 5.5 specialcase.h
-- header file
+- header file of specialcase.cpp

 5.6 token.txt
-- storing the tokens remains of the player
+- storing the tokens remained of the player

 6.Compilation and execution in struction:

 For compilation, please type the command "make bjmain" in the terminal to comile the bjmain.cpp file to bjmain.
 Then, type "./bjmain" to execute the program in the terminal.